 Show not tell.
 This means describe the scene and what you did.
 Tell about how you felt before, during, and after by describing your actions.
 Actions speak louder than words—especially in an essay.

 As you write, do not simply recount an event.
 Reflect on what you learned and how it changed you, then describe it to the reader.
 Be careful not to repeat yourself.
 The information in your essay should not contradict other parts of your application.
 Do not list awards or discuss test scores here.

-In a Tip Sheet article for The New York Times, Martha C. Merril, who was Dean of Admission and Financial Aid at Connecticut College, offered her perspective on what she looks for in an application essay.
-“Consider a mundane topic.
-Sometimes it’s the simple things in life that make the best essays.
+Choose something simple.
+You don’t have to have climbed Everest or participated in a protest to have done something impactful.
+As Martha C. Merrill, a dean of admission and financial aid at Connecticut College said, “Sometimes it’s the simple things in life that make the best essays.
 Some of my favorites have included essays that reflect on the daily subway ride to school, or what the family goldfish observed from the fishbowl perched on the family kitchen table.
 It doesn’t have to be a life-changing event to be interesting and informative.”

 Something new.
 Don’t rehash your application.
 If all of your extracurriculars are sports, choose something outside of sports that impacted you.
 Or, if you went to a performing arts school, write about a different aspect of your education.
 You want to present something new and show that you are well rounded.